Structure groupoids of quiver-theoretic Yang-Baxter maps: Solutions of principal homogeneous type

 Condition \eqref{braided-commutative} is called the \emph{braided-commutativity} of $m$ with respect to $\sigma$.
 A graphical interpretation of \eqref{bg3} and \eqref{bg4} is given in Figure \ref{fig:hex_prism}.

-It is well known that pre-braidings $\sigma$ on groupoids are solutions to the YBE \cite{andruskiewitsch2005quiver}.
-The solution corresponding to a pre-braided groupoid is left- and right-non-degenerate; for example, if $x\rightharpoonup y=z$, then $y=x^{-1}\rightharpoonup z$, because $\rightharpoonup$ is a left action.
-It is moreover bijective if the groupoid is braided.
+It is well known that braidings $\sigma$ on groupoids are solutions to the YBE \cite{andruskiewitsch2005quiver}.
+The solution corresponding to a braided groupoid is left- and right-non-degenerate; for example, if $x\rightharpoonup y=z$, then $y=x^{-1}\rightharpoonup z$, because $\rightharpoonup$ is a left action.

 In the principal homogeneous case, an arrow of $\Gg$ is uniquely determined by its source and its target.
 Therefore, $\sigma\colon \Gg\otimes\Gg\to\Gg\otimes\Gg$ is uniquely determined by a ternary operation $\langle\blank, \blank,\blank\rangle\colon \Lambda\times\Lambda\times\Lambda\to\Lambda$, by imposing